sajjaphani/learn-java/README.md

 Java [Lock](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/Lock.html) API provides more visibility and options for locking.

 This [example](/src/org/learnjava/concurrent/LockCounterExample.java) shows the usage of Lock API for impleneting a counter to be accessed through multiple threads.

+### Dining Philosophers Problem

+The [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) was designed to illustrate the challenges of avoiding deadlock, a system state in which no progress is possible.

+This [example](/src/org/learnjava/concurrent/dinning/DiningPhilosophersExample.java) provides a solution to the dining philosophers problem with the help of [Fork](/src/org/learnjava/concurrent/dinning/Fork.java) and [Philosopher](/src/org/learnjava/concurrent/dinning/Philosopher.java) classes simulating the problem without result into a dead lock situation.

 ### Callable